-If you are in the habit of watching anime, you have seen some kind of Oni.
+If you're used to watching anime, you've seen some kind of Oni.
 They do exist, but within Japanese mythology.
-And as you can imagine, these creatures are feared for doing humans harm.
+And as is to be expected, these creatures are feared for doing harm to humans.

 We will now see more details of how this character from Japanese mythology emerged, his characteristics and how he is still portrayed today.

-The term Oni (鬼) can be translated as ogre or demon or to any creature considered evil that preys on humans.
-Oni is generally characterized by having a terrifying appearance.
+The term Oni (鬼) can be translated as ogre or demon or any creature considered evil that preys on humans.
+The Oni is usually characterized by having a terrifying appearance.

-These beings are believed to be "defective gods" because they are the opposite of what a god should do.
+These beings are believed to be "faulty gods", as they are the opposite of what a god should do.
 They are known to carry only bad things like tragedy and evil.

-Onis are portrayed in the most diverse ways, however the most common are: immense stature, pointed nails and the red color are always present in some way.
+The Onis are portrayed in the most diverse ways, however the most common are: immense stature, pointed nails and the color red are always present in some way.

-There are theories regarding the origin of Oni.
-The first is that when a human is a bad person all his life, when he dies he becomes an Oni and has the function of torturing those who were not bad (who were not too bad to be Onis) to be tortured in hell.
+There are theories regarding the origin of the Oni.
+The first is that when a human is a bad person throughout his life, when he dies he becomes an Oni and has the function of torturing those who weren't evil (who weren't bad enough to be Oni) to be tortured in hell.

-The other and more common hypothesis is that when a person is very bad they become Oni while still alive but end up making the lives of humans infernal and even feed on them.
+The other and more common hypothesis is that when a person is very bad they turn into Oni while still alive, however they end up making human lives hell and they even feed on them.

-So, after these references, Oni started to have the characteristics that we see today more similar to an ogre.
-He is a huge humanoid being that although he has human characteristics, the face may be that of an animal such as monkey, bird, among others.
-The horn is also a characteristic of these creatures, sometimes it only has a protrusion and in other gigantic horns.
+So after these references the Oni started to have the characteristics that we see today more similar to an ogre.
+He is a huge humanoid being that although he has human features, the face can be that of some animal such as a monkey, bird, among others.
+The horn is also a feature of these creatures, sometimes it has only one protrusion and at other times it has gigantic horns.

-The outfit is made of a loincloth made of animal skin.
-The thong is also a reference of the Buddhism.
-They also have a Kanabō (金 棒) similar to a baseball bat commonly made of wood or metal and several sharp points.
+The garment is a loincloth made of animal skin.
+The thong is also a reference to the Buddhism.
+They also possess the baseball bat-like Kanabō (金棒) commonly made of wood or metal and several sharp edges.

 Difference between Oni and Yōkai

-Yōkai (妖怪) or youkai is a supernatural creature that is part of Japanese folklore and ends up having Oni as a subdivision.
-The difference is who the Yōkai is most related to humans with characteristics of animals and other non-human forms.
+Yōkai (妖怪) or youkai is a supernatural creature that is part of Japanese folklore and ends up having the Oni as a subdivision.
+The difference is who the Yōkai is more related to humans with animal traits and other non-human forms.

 However, both can refer to the direct term ''ogre'' or ''demon''.
-But in fact Yōkai is an expression that can be used to refer to any creature with supernatural traits, it does not have a hundred percent accurate translation.
+But in fact Yōkai is an expression that can be used to refer to any creature with supernatural traits, it doesn't have a one hundred percent accurate translation.

-There are cases that the Yōkai are even nice.
-And within the idea of Yōkai there are other creatures that fit together as subdivisions as well, such as shape-changing beings (Bakemono), objects with some spirit (Tsukumogami) and gods (kami)
+There are cases that Yōkai are even nice.
+And within the idea of Yōkai there are other creatures that fit as subdivisions as well as shape-shifting beings (Bakemono), objects with some spirit (Tsukumogami) and gods (kami)

-And yet when Yōkais and humans relate to each other affectionately they generate the Han'yō (半 são) who are generally empowered humans.
+And yet when Yōkai and humans relate affectively they generate the Han'yō (半妖) who are usually humans with powers.

-An anime that portrays Yōkai well is Midnight Occult Civil Servants (真 夜 中 の オ カ ル ト 公務員).
-In this anime Arata Miyako apparently gets a job as a civil servant who actually ended up in the Department of Night Relations and there the protagonist must settle matters regarding the occult and supernatural beings.
+An anime that portrays Yōkai well is Midnight Occult Civil Servants (真夜中のオカルト公務員).
+In this anime, Arata Miyako apparently gets a job as a civil servant who actually ended up in the Department of Night Affairs and there the protagonist must resolve matters regarding the occult and supernatural beings.

-And look how curious, there is a festival in which the onis are an attraction!
-They are represented in Japanese festivities as setsubun (節 分) a Japanese festival for the beginning of spring.
+And look how curious, there is a festivity in which the onis are attraction!
+They are represented in Japanese festivities as setsubun (節分) a Japanese festival for the beginning of spring.

-In this event, some participants use masks to symbolize Onis, as they have the belief that in doing so, they will be protecting themselves from evil.
+In this event, some participants use masks to symbolize the Onis, as they believe that by doing so, they will be protecting themselves from harm.

 Oni is also present in Japanese literature, art and theater.
-They are also depicted in anime.
+They are also portrayed in anime.

-In Japanese drawings these creatures are seen in various forms, sex and age.
+In Japanese drawings these creatures are seen in various forms, gender and age.
 And they are always there to be defeated by great heroes.
-There are animes that show a lot about these humanoid creatures.
+There are anime that show a lot about these humanoid creatures.

-Kimetsu no Yaiba has practically all of its plot based and Onis, because these beings feed on humans and also when they are only injured they also transform.
-The protagonist Tanjiro has his whole family killed by an Oni and his sister has been transformed into one and he aims to find a way to reverse the calamity.
+Kimetsu no Yaiba it has practically all its plot based on Oni, as these beings feed on humans and also when they are only injured, they transform too.
+The protagonist Tanjiro has his entire family killed by an Oni and his sister has been turned into one and he aims to find a way to reverse the calamity.

-In Naruto, the oni is associated with Juubi (十 尾) or Dez Caldas.
-This monster is a reincarnation of a tree that existed at the time of Kaguya Ootsutsuki.
+In Naruto, the oni is associated with Juubi (十尾) or Ten Tails, this monster is a reincarnation of a tree that existed in the time of Kaguya Ootsutsuki.

-In Dragon Ball Z there are two equal Onis that only change color, one is red and the other is blue.
-Like many Onis they spend a lot of time in hell so they even wear a T-shirt with the word Hell (hell, in English), but they are not even that bad, in fact they even get to be comical in the anime.
-The reference can be from Naita Aka Oni the red Ogre who cried.
+In Dragon Ball Z there are two identical Oni that only change color, one is red and the other is blue.
+Like many Onis they spend a lot of time in hell so they even wear a shirt with the word Hell on it, but they aren't even that bad, in fact they even get comical in the anime.
+The reference can be Naita Aka Oni the Red Ogre who cried.

-There are many Onis in anime, but at the time of translating it will not always be the original term, it will usually be ogre, monster creature and demon.
+There are many Onis in anime, but when translating it will not always be the original term, it will usually be ogre, monster, creature and even demon.

-But regardless of being Oni or Yōkai, these monsters are better left alone in mythology and fiction, isn't it?!
-After all they make the stories more exciting, but I believe that no one wants to come face to face with one!
+But regardless of being Oni or Yōkai, it's better for these monsters to stay only in mythology and fiction, isn't it?!
+After all, they make the stories more exciting, but I believe that no one wants to come across one!